Message from the CSO

 Apr.
 2011 Director, Nippon Export and Investment Insurance (NEXI)

 Jun.
-2015 Joined Shimadzu Corporation, Managing Executive Officer deputy in Charge of Corporate Strategy Planning and Corporate Marketing
+2015 Joined Shimadzu Corporation, Managing Executive Officer and Deputy in Charge of Corporate Strategy Planning and Corporate Marketing

 Jun.
 2017 Managing Executive Officer in Charge of Global Environmental Management and Deputy in Charge of Corporate Strategy Planning and Corporate Marketing